 Whatever the situation is with bread, you must not feed bread dough to your Chihuahua.
 If you are busy making bread and waiting for bread dough to rise, keep it out of reach of your Chihuahua.
-If you would like more information, why this is so important read this article by the Merck Manual (veterinary manual).

 Can Chihuahua Eat Cat Food?

 No Chihuahua living with a cat or cats can resist the temptation of sneaking a few mouthfuls of cat food.

 But you shouldn’t allow them to.
 A few times here and there will not hurt your Chihuahua.
 But, for example, if he’s eating enough cat food to suppress his appetite for his food, then it’s a problem.